svenWacker/youtube-clone/README.md

 This is a youtube-clone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### installing

 Explain how to run the automated tests for this system

-Runing in directory server and client
+Running in directory server and client

 ```
 npm init